chrishuson/chrishuson.github.io/IB2023/01-Slides-Algebra.md

 Lesson: Practice linear equation word problems with a single variable.

-Homework: Khan Academy linear word problem practice
+Homework: Khan Academy linear function word problem practice
 __________

 1. Benjamin makes sandals at home.
 The sandal making tools cost \$100 and he spends \$10 on materials for each sandal.
 He sells each sandal for \$30.
 How many sandals does he have to sell to break even?